-Mel Chin: ...'86.
-And what it was, was that the Houston DiverseWorks was sponsoring the Amnesty International Benefit ["Prisoners of Conscience"]...
+Mel Chin:'86.
+And what it was, was that the Houston DiverseWorks was sponsoring

-Mel Chin Interview Transcript, Artists Documentation Program, The Menil Collection, 07/22/1991
+Mel Chin Interview Transcript, Artists Documentation Program, The Menil Collection, 07/22/1991 a prisoner of conscience.

-Video: adp1991a_chin_pt1_edmast_a.mp4 & adp1991a_chin_pt2_edmast_a.mp4 / Interview #: VI2000-020.1991a / TRT: 02:57:02
+Video: adp1991a_chin_001va.mp4 & adp1991a_chin_002va.mp4 / Interview #: VI2000-020.1991a / TRT: 02:57:02 get into it, as it would be.

-- CM-U: Um-hum. - Mel Chin: ...at the time.
-And, as we had done it before, I was sent by random a dossier, a prisoner of conscience. - CM-U: Uh-huh. - Mel Chin: And this was a fellow named Jam Saqi.
-So I looked at the file, and I started to get into it, as it would be.
 And the choice of materials was first determined by going into, as I would try to understand the language somewhat, and I went to the New York Public Library, and I started looking at his native tongue, which would be Urdu.
 And came upon the script for "belief," which ends with this big flourish.
 Yaqin, the "qin" has this big loop and a dot in it.
 And then Saza, "punishment," would be a stripe [sounds like].
+Now why it was that way is because - well, the title had to - it may not come first, but I was thinking about what his particular situation was, and his torture as well as his incarceration...

+Mel Chin: ...at the time.
+And, as we had done it before, I was sent by random a dossier,

+Mel Chin: And this was a fellow named Jam Saqi.
+So I looked at the file, and I started to remember the town.

-Now why it was that way is because well, the title had to it may not come first, but I was thinking about what his particular situation was, and his torture as well as his incarceration... - CM-U: What was why was he incarcerated? - Mel Chin: He was a, I would say, an organizer of a collective in I guess I can't remember the town. - CM-U: Um-hum. - Mel Chin: And he was found to possess banned political literature... - CM-U: Uh-huh. - Mel Chin: ...like maybe a red book, or whatever.
-And that was enough to throw him in for he had been in for eight years.
-And he was also a poet, so this you know, looking into that he was a writer, I looked into the language and then books, and then started to think about what materials would be applicable to represent his case.
-And the title came about by looking at trying to find the formal constraints for the piece. - CM-U: So you were looking into what he was doing, or why he was what his situation was... - Mel Chin: What the situation was.
+CM-U: What was - why was he incarcerated?

+Mel Chin: He was a, I would say, an organizer of a collective in - I guess - I can't for - he had been in for eight years.
+And he was also a poet, so this - you know, looking into that he was a writer, I looked into the language and then books, and then started to think about what materials would be applicable to represent his case.
+And the title came about by looking at - trying to find the formal constraints for the piece.